15 months later, Radio City reopens with Dave Chappelle

 The Tribeca Festival, mostly canceled last year, held its 20th edition largely in-person by relying mainly on outdoor screenings.
 It opened last week with the New York premiere of “In the Heights,” the acclaimed adaptation of Lin-Manuel Miranda’s Broadway musical and an ode to the north Manhattan neighborhood of Washington Heights.
 It debuted with screenings held in all five boroughs of New York.

+On Saturday, some entered Radio City a little hesitantly.
+But most seemed invigorated by being back in Radio City for a much-anticipated movie.
+Joel and Abby Ralph, who wed a handful of months before the pandemic began, were excited to be out together and not in their Upper West Side apartment.
+“It feels normal-ish,” said Abby.

+Kyra Houston, a regular festivalgoer, came with her more reticent friend, Renee Cassell.
+“I feel happy.
+I was going through a funk,” said Houston, gazing around.
+It was her second movie of the day.
+“I feel like a haze is being lifted.”

-On Saturday, before an elbow-to-elbow audience, Tribeca co-founder Jane Rosenthal celebrated the occasion.
+Before the elbow-to-elbow audience, Tribeca co-founder Jane Rosenthal celebrated the occasion.
 “We’re fully vaxed and socially squeezed together,” said Rosenthal, introducing the film.
 “Isn’t that great?”

 The crowd roared.